The museum is open by appointment. Please email email@example.com or, telephone 01225 837439 to arrange a visit.

-Entry to the museum is free.
-A small number of books and pamphlets are available for sale, please see our Bath Stone Bookshop for a preview of the titles available.
+Entry to the museum is currently free.
+Books are available for sale, please see our Bath Stone Bookshop for a preview of titles available.

-Refreshments are available at local pubs the King William IV (adjacent to the museum), The Forester & Flower and The Hadley Arms.
-Visitors can also experience an award-winning deli/cafe The Darling Deli or, enjoy refreshments at The Hub Café located a short walk away in Mulberry Park.
+Refreshments are available at the award-winning deli/cafe The Darling Deli in Combe Down or, at The Hub Café located a short walk away in Mulberry Park.
+Located at the top of Ralph Allen Drive, The Hadley Arms is also open daily.

 To view the Museum of Bath Stone’s full Accessibility Guide, please follow this link: https://www.accessibilityguides.org/content/museum-bath-stone A downloadable copy is available via this link too.
 For accessibility enquiries, please contact Miranda Litchfield firstname.lastname@example.org or call 01225 837439.